ibm-cloud-docs/account/resourcegroups.md

 To start managing your resource groups, go to **Manage** &gt; **Account** &gt; **Resource Groups** in the {{site.data.keyword.Bluemix}} console.
 From there you can view your resource groups, rename them, and create new resource groups.

-## Viewing resources within resource groups

-To easily view the resources contained within a resource group, filter by resource group from your dashboard.

 ## Creating a resource group